 One of the questions that comes up a lot is "Can we run the MyPi board with a 24V PSU?"

 The short answer to this is "Yes you can", to answer this question fully we need to fill in a bit of detail on why the top input range was originally specified as 23V not 24V.

 The power converter chips used on the MyPi board are AP6503 buck converters from Diodes Inc - see AP6503 Data-sheet - these parts have a wide input range with absolute maximum input of 26V

 The data-sheet also gives a maximum recommended ratings of the chip, specifying the input voltage range of 4.7V to 23V along with an ambient operational temperature range of -40°C to +85 °C. These parameters together form the operational envelope in which the device must always be able to meet it's guaranteed 3A current output when given a range of input/output voltages (see datasheet page 9 for more info) .
 The datasheet then states that "The device function is not guaranteed outside of the recommended operating conditions".

-As a result we performed our own internal testing running boards for extended periods at 24.6V input (allowing for a 24V PSU with 2.5% accuracy) without system problem.
+As a result we performed our own internal testing running multiple units for extended periods at 24.6V input (allowing for a 24V PSU with 2.5% accuracy) under different system loads without problem.

 To summerise, whilst we cannot guarantee correct parametric operation at 24V over the entire operational temperature range of the device (in line with the Diodes Inc datasheet) on the face of it there doesn't appear to be a problem with running the board at 24V.